fairdataihub/SODA-for-SPARC/README.md

 ## Privacy Policy

-SODA uses Kombucha Analytics to collect only anonymous usage data to help us improve the software and meet reporting requirements from the SPARC program.
+We use Kombucha Analytics to collect anonymous usage data.

+This data helps us:
+- Improve SODA’s features and usability
+- Identify bugs and crashes
+- Fulfill our reporting requirements to the SPARC program

 To learn more about what SODA collects and how we use Kombucha Analytics within SODA, please read our [Privacy Policy](https://github.com/fairdataihub/SODA-for-SPARC/wiki/Privacy-Policy).

 ## Acknowledgements